GetStream/stream-chat-swift/docusaurus/docs/iOS/components/message-composer.md

 - `content.editMessage(message:)`: Set's the state to `.edit` and populates the `editingMessage` with the provided message.
 - `content.quoteMessage(message:)`: Set's the state to `.quote` and populates the `quotingMessage`.
 - `content.clear()`: Set's the state to `.new` and clears all the composer's content data.

+### Adding a Command
+When adding a command to a message we need to make sure we clean the attachments and the current text.
+This is why you can only add a command through the `ComposerVC.Content`'s `addCommand(command:)` mutating function which does this automatically for you.

 ### Properties